Help Support Pussy Riot

 We are managing the international support fund for Pussy Riot to aid with legal efforts to secure the freedom of the imprisoned members of the group, to meet the security, care and support needs of Nadya and Masha while they are incarcerated in the labor camps as well as care for their young children.
 Nadezhda Tolokonnikova and Maria Alyokhina have been convicted and sent to two of Russia's most notorious labor camps for two year sentences as punishment for a peaceful protest that the all-girl group staged in Moscow's Orthodox church last February.
 Amnesty International has recognized the women as official "Prisoners of Conscience."

 We are working directly with Pussy Riot and their international support teams.
 The Voice Project works to utilize the power of music to affect positive social change, alleviate suffering and promote human rights around the world and in keeping with that mission join us in helping to provide for the ongoing support for Nadya and Masha.
 The Pussy Riot Support Fund is used to keep Nadya and Masha clothed, supplied, visited and monitored in the labor camps (this is critical for their ongoing safety), and for their legal expenses and children's care.
-Two years in a Russian labor camp for a 30 second protest song performance has to be unacceptable to us all as a global community, keep up with proceedings in the case here at freepussyriot.org as well as on our Facebook.
+Two years in a Russian labor camp for a 30 second protest song performance has to be unacceptable to us all as a global community.
 Regular updates on the funds distributions are published here for full transparency.

 From Pussy Riot: